BahShaman/powershell-unit/readme.md

 ## Background
 My goal for this scripts was to keep them easy to use and easy to get started with.
 I have done entire powershell projects using just a simple assertTrue function and then creating test_ functions in a file and calling them explicitly at the bottom of the file.

 Since then I have added a few more functions, including a function that makes it easy to compare multi-line output, opening winmerge to compare.

-## Usage
-Typically I will create a file called UnitTest-SomeFunctions.ps1
+I have also added a Run-Tests function that runs all the tests in a file.
+This method is far supierior to my old way of calling each test_ function explicitly.

 ### Directory Placement
 typical usage is to create unittest_funcitons somewhere within your project.
 You will only need to include it in your UnitTest-... files.

-### Including in a file
+## Usage
+Typically I will create a file called UnitTest-SomeFunctions.ps1 and set it up as follows:
 ```PowerShell
     #include (dot source) file UnitTest-SomeFunctions.ps1
 	. ./powershell-unit/unittest_functions.ps1 #path to unit test functions